gbdev/gb-asm-tutorial/src/part3/the-player.md

 {{#include ../../galactic-armada/src/main/states/gameplay/objects/player.asm:player-damage}}
 ```

 That's everything for our player.
-Next we'll go over bullets, and then onto the enemies.
+Next, we'll go over bullets and then onto the enemies.